 We tested the structure internally and with customers and moved on to the next stage of the project: rewriting the dense, legalistic content.
 As we peeled back the layers we found a significant amount of duplication – caused by individual authors being responsible for separate sections of the policy and not cross-referring.
 Over time this problem had intensified simply because no-one understood the document well enough to unpick it and strip it back.

-We also found a number of areas of out-of-date content – which again had remained in place because no-one felt confident enough to remove them.
+We also found a number of areas of out-of-date content – which again had remained in place because no-one had ownership to remove them.

 Through several conversations with subject matter experts, we simplified the document – and added content that we believe will help customers to understand how insurance works and why they need to share certain types of personal information before they can be covered.